-Included on your tour are three meals a day (unless otherwise specified in your tour dossier).
-We are able to cater for specific dietary requirements to a degree, however please keep in mind that you are traveling with a group and the guides generally prepare meals on two gas burners so it may not always be possible for them to prepare regular, gluten intolerant, lactose intolerant and vegetarian meals all at the same time.
+Camping & Accommodate Tours: We are able to cater for specific dietary requirements to a degree, however please keep in mind that you are travelling with a group and the guides generally prepare meals on two gas burners so it is not possible for them to prepare regular meals, gluten intolerant, lactose intolerant and vegetarian meals all at the same time.
 Where possible, our guides will accommodate clients who have indicated their dietary requirements prior to the tour departing.

-Lunch is generally served at a picnic spot next to the road en route to a destination.
-As the guides only have approximately 45 minutes to get everyone off the truck, prepare lunch and then get everyone back on the truck again, lunches consist of sandwiches and salads (rice salad, pasta salad, tuna salad or green salad) which are quick and easy to prepare but which are quite filling.
-They do have meal plans which they should stick to, to ensure that there is variety on a day to day basis.
+Lunch: Lunch is generally served at a picnic spot next to the road en route to a destination.
+As the guides only have approximately 45 minutes to get everyone off the truck, prepare lunch and then get everyone back on the truck again, lunches consist of sandwiches and salads (rice salad, pasta salad, tuna salad and green salad) which are quick and easy to prepare but which are quite filling.